 There are two forms of copyright associated with a sound recording that you have to pay particular attention to when you upload a product.
 You will be able to input this information in the Product Information and Track Information sections of the AWAL Uploader.

 The first form of copyright is the ‘P’ (phonograph) line which will denote the copyright of the sound recording you’re uploading.
 The owner of the sound recording should be listed here whether that be a label, an artist, or another entity, as well as the year the title was originally released.
 If the recording has been remastered, the ‘P’ year should reflect the year of the remaster.
-If you’re creating a product that has tracks from multiple years on it, you’ll be able to enter these separate ‘P’ years for each individual track in the Track Information section of the Uploader.
+P lines are present at both the Release and Track level of a product and can be entered during the upload process.

 The second form of copyright attached to a sound recording is the ‘C’ line.
 The ‘C’ line will denote the copyright of the artwork, packshot, packaging, text, and/or other printed material associated with a recording.
 The owner of the printed material related to your product should be credited here, alongside the year in which the printed material was first published.

 If this information is entered incorrectly, your release will be returned to your AWAL Portal for you to correct it.